jgrizou/p5live/Readme.md

 Integrating p5live into the p5.js editor would be the right way to implement p5live functionality.
 This repository is a way to test if the live feature is of use to the community.
 If shown useful, I am sure we can work with the p5.js editor team to implement it natively.

+Please register your interest to the p5js editor team on Github at https://github.com/processing/p5.js-web-editor/issues/1817

 A potential analogy to use in the editor interface is the idea of deploying/uploading the work, similar to uploading code to an Arduino device in the Arduino IDE.
 This could be done using a third button on the interface, that would deploy/upload your p5.js code to all live location/devices.

 ![upload](docs/media/upload.png)